 - Know what you're buying.
 Keep a ledger of your credit card activity like you would for a bank account, and then you'll be able to recognize suspicious actions the moment they show up.

-You don't have to spend hundreds of dollars a year on identity theft protection.
+Luckily, you don't have to spend hundreds of dollars a year on identity theft protection.
 You have all the protection you need between your actions and your credit card companies.
-Make sure to check for this protection before signing up for a card, and you should not have anything to fear.
+If you are sure to check for ID Theft Protection before signing up for a credit card, and you should not have anything to fear.

 *The content in this article is accurate at the publishing date, and may be subject to changes per the card issuer.